-Considering the reality that no financial crisis has happened since 1994 in China, following Lai and Lu (2010) and other studies in the literature, we identify the where CNFSIE denotes the identification standard, μ{CNFSI_t} and $\sigma{\mathit{CNFSI}t}$ denote the average value and standard deviation of CNFSI time series.
+Considering the reality that no financial crisis has happened since 1994 in China, following Lai and Lv (2010) and other studies in the literature, we identify the episodes of systemic financial stress by measuring the deviations of the CNFSI from its long-run trend.
+When the CNFSI is two times of standard deviation more than the long-term average level, it suggests a financial systemic stress.

+Hence, the identification standard of a system financial stress is defined as where CNFSIE denotes the identification standard, $\mu{CNFSI_t}$ and $\sigma{CNFSI_t}$ denote the average value and standard deviation of CNFSI time series.
 When CNFSIE is greater than 1, the systemic financial stress should be signalled.
-The identified episodes of systemic financial stress are presented in Figure 13.
+The identified episodes of systemic financial stress are presented in Figure 14.